 One mistake that a lot of new sellers make is using a stock image for an item if the item is new.
 Buyers that see stock images will wonder why you aren’t using your own photographs and might worry that a) the item is not in fact in the condition described, or b) that there is no such item, and that the listing is a scam.

-That means you need to take the best pictures you can to show off your item, whether it’s brand new or it’s used.
+That means you need to take the best pictures you can to show off your item, whether it’s brand new or used.

 Tip: When receiving bad gifts, ensure you don’t remove any packaging.
 You can sell most gifts (especially things like video games and action figures) for a lot more if you can show it’s still factory-sealed.